-Israel approves huge expansion of West Bank settlements
+Security forces begin evacuating illegal Israeli outpost

 - Further expansion of Israeli settlements announced with 3,000 new units planned

-- Move comes as illegal settlement due to be cleared
+- Move comes as illegal outpost due to be cleared

+Amona, West Bank (CNN)Israel's security forces are beginning the evacuation of an illegal outpost built on private Palestinian-owned land even as Israel once again ramps up its settlement program elsewhere.

-Jerusalem (CNN)Israel is once again ramping up its settlement program, with the announcement of thousands of new units in disputed areas of the West Bank.
+The announcement of the creation of thousands of new housing units in the West Bank came as Israel begins to evacuate the illegal Israeli outpost of Amona near Ramallah in the West Bank.

+With the announcement, which will see the creation of an additional 3,000 settlement homes in the West Bank, Prime Minister Benjamin Netanyahu is attempting to appease his right-wing base, dissatisfied with the decommissioning of the Amona outpost.

-The government has approved the construction of an additional 3,000 settlement homes in the West Bank, according to a statement from Prime Minister Benjamin Netanyahu and Defense Minister Avigdor Liberman.
+The government has approved the construction of the new units, according to a statement late Tuesday from Netanyahu and Defense Minister Avigdor Liberman.

+While under international law the settlement program is illegal, Israel disputes this and insists the status of the West Bank is more ambiguous than international law allows.
+Many in the international community believe that such settlements are illegal and a barrier to any future "two-state" peace deal.
+Palestinians claim East Jerusalem as the capital of their future state.

+The UN Security Council resolution states that Israel's settlement program has "no legal validity and constitutes a flagrant violation under international law."
+But Israel disputes this.

+The government-approved expansion of the settlement program is distinct from illegal settler outposts like Amona.

-The announcement came late Tuesday in Jerusalem, just a week after 2,500 new settlement homes were approved by the administration.
+The announcement in Jerusalem, came just a week after 2,500 new settlement homes were approved by the administration.
+At the time, Netanyahu told the Knesset, Israel's parliament, that the expansion was just a "first taste."

-"We are in a new period where life in Judea and Samaria is returning to normal," Liberman said on his Facebook page, using the biblical term for the West Bank.
+"We are in a new period where life in Judea and Samaria is returning to normal," Liberman said on his Facebook page.

 Of the 3,000 new homes, 2,000 are set to be built immediately while the rest are in various stages of planning, Liberman said.